Editorial Team, HalalWallet

 Sadaqah & automation

 The Prophet ﷺ was most generous in Ramadan — and most generous of all in the last 10 nights.
 Automate a fixed daily Sadaqah for odd-numbered nights so you never miss Laylatul Qadr.
-Most major U.S. Muslim charities — LaunchGood, Islamic Relief, Helping Hand, Penny Appeal — support daily recurring giving.
+Most major Muslim charities — LaunchGood, Islamic Relief, Helping Hand, Penny Appeal — support daily recurring giving.

 Suggested automation